 2003 Gold Sovereign

 Gold bullion Sovereigns are possibly the most famous of all gold coins.
 The coins are highly sought-after by investors and collectors.
 The Sovereign is often known as 'The Chief Coin of the World' owing to its international trading in the 19th and 20th centuries.
-The contemporary gold Sovereign has been minted in Britain since 1817, and again from 1817-1917, in 1925 and in 1957 and beyond.
+The contemporary gold Sovereign has been minted in Britain since 1817, and again from 1817-1917, 1925, 1957–59, 1962–68, 1974, 1976, 1978–82 and 2000 to the present day.
+Modern gold bullion Sovereign production was paused after 1982 up until the year 2000, although Proof versions were still issued.

 Buy a 2003 Gold Sovereign